 A partner told me they have an infection.
 What should I do?

-If a partner has told you they have been diagnosed with a sexually transmitted infection it is important that you get either treatment or attend a sexual health clinic for a test.
-Your options will depend on what type of infection you may have been in contact with.
+If a partner has told you they have been diagnosed with a sexually transmitted infection it is important that you get a test and treatment if needed.

 Chlamydia, Gonorrhoea, Syphilis, NSU or PID

 You may be given appropriate treatment on attendance, which is usually a course of antibiotics.

 You will also have a routine sexual health screen done.

 If you have had sex with somebody in the last 72 hours who has recently tested positive for HIV, you should attend a sexual health clinic to discuss PEP (Post-exposure prophylaxis), which can prevent you developing the infection.

 If you have had sex with somebody more than 72 hours ago who has recently tested positive for HIV, then you should have an HIV blood test one month following the last sexual encounter with that person.